cdoremus/deno-blog/posts/What_every_developer_should_know_about_the_Deno_third_party_module_registry.2023-04-09.md

   2. **page**: page number used for pagination

-So if you wanted to get a list of 10 results on the third page of results, your URL would be [https://apiland.deno.dev/v2/modules?limit=10&page=3&order_by=star_count](https://apiland.deno.dev/v2/modules?limit=10&page=3&order_by=star_count).
+So if you wanted to get a list of 10 results on the third page of the modules endpoint, your URL would be [https://apiland.deno.dev/v2/modules?limit=10&page=3](https://apiland.deno.dev/v2/modules?limit=10&page=3).

+Leo Kettmeir from the Deno teams says that you currently cannot request more than 1,000 records (or 100 rows of ten records each) using this endpoint.

 - `/v2/modules/:module` - Provide information about a specific module